Bogdan640/OOP_Project_Qt_designer/README.md

 - **Add to Basket**: Add selected coats to a shopping basket and track the total price.
 - **Save Basket**: Save the shopping basket to a file.
 - **View Basket**: Display all items in the shopping basket and their total cost.

+###  Undo/Redo Services
+The program includes **Undo** and **Redo** functionalities that allow the administrator to easily revert or repeat their last actions.
+This feature applies to operations like adding, removing, or updating coats in the database.

+- **Undo**: Reverts the last modification (e.g., adding a coat, removing a coat).
+- **Redo**: Re-applies the last reverted action.

 ### File Handling and Exception Management
 - **File Saving**: Users can save the shopping basket to a file by providing a file path.